Frequently Asked Questions

 Link to Gordon Ross info/press release on website http://www.scotland-judiciary.org.uk/9/1562/Gordon-Ross-v-Lord-Advocate

 It has been well documented that the majority of the UK public support a change in the law to allow assisted dying, this includes people of faith and people with disabilities.
 Consistent polls show the level of support to be between 69-85%.
+People deserve to have choice, control and dignity over their end of life decisions.
+Securing a legal assisted death means that patients have peace of mind knowing that their end of life will be peaceful.

 Hundreds of people from the UK have travelled abroad to have an accompanied death at Dignitas and LifeCircle in Switzerland.
 This number is only going to increase as the peaceful death that is promised by such organisations is increasingly wanted.
 This is essentially shifting the issue to a an country which allows it.
 The fact this option is only available to those who can afford the £10k it costs means the current system is discriminatory, it also leads to people ending their lives sooner than they would have to (due to them having to be reasonably fit to travel) and the general hypocrisy of the law turning a blind eye to this all means that change is needed.